 The brand Connie created incorporates a simple idea with maximum, double-duty impact… send a greeting card, fight hunger.
 So here’s how it works: with the purchase of each card, Food for Thoughts Cards donates the cash equivalent of a peanut butter and jelly sandwich to a local food pantry, soup kitchen, or national organization that feeds the hungry.
 One card = one sandwich.

 The altruistic entrepreneur told WYSK, “I was probably giving 40 sandwiches per year to homeless and hungry people around Penn Station.
-In two years, through Food for Thoughts Cards, we’ve donated the cash equivalent of over 12,000 sandwiches.
+But in just the first two years after launching Food for Thoughts Cards, we donated the cash equivalent of over 12,000 sandwiches.
 It would have taken me 300 years to donate that many sandwiches on my own.”

 A beautiful homage to the classic sandwich that started this whole journey, every card in Connie’s line features a silhouette of a slice of bread, an idea she initially sketched at her kitchen table.
 The “crust” frames each of the original card designs that are created by the brand’s talented graphic artist, Clementine Swan.
 And what we love most is that even the color palette they use is a subtle nod to the almighty PB&J.